Ligo04/TwinTex/MMRP/README.md

 ## houdini python Environment Installation

 1. Windows follows the path to navigate to the Houdini installation directory and then to the Python folder (e.g. python39).
-If pip.py does not exist, you will need to download [pip](https://bootstrap.pypa.io/get-pip.py) first, then open a Windows terminal in this folder and enter the command to install pip.
+If pip.py does not exist, you will need to download [pip](https://bootstrap.pypa.io/get-pip.py) first, use following command to install pip:

    ```
    python3.9.exe get-pip.py
    ```

-   Place the project's `requirements.txt` in the corresponding python directory, and install the environment via `requirements.txt`.
+   Copy `requirements.txt` in the corresponding python directory, and install the environment via `requirements.txt`:

    ```
    python3.9.exe -m pip install -r requirements.txt
    ```

-   `pytorch` install:
+   And then install `pytorch`

    ```
    python3.9.exe -m pip install torch==1.13.1+cu116 torchvision==0.14.1+cu116 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu116